k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 **NULL Percentage**

-The purpose of this plugin is to check the % of null values per column, using the data snapshot.
-The nullability percentage is calculated on each column of non-empty tables.
+The purpose of this plugin is to calculate the percentage of NULL values per column, based on the data snapshot.
+This percentage is calculated on each column of non-empty tables.
+The default size of the data snapshot is configured in the plugins.discovery file as explained earlier in this article.

 As a result, the **Null Percentage** property is added to the field's properties when the calculated value is above the threshold.